Huntervelasco/Rice/README.md

 ### You may need to put an ascii art in other carpet and you can modify this to whatever you want
 ---
+### Thanks to the architect Enrique Romero Amante on helping the design!